openemr/openemr/FHIR_README.md

     }
 }
 ```
-For ssh calls each call must include the token:
+For ssh calls, each call must include the token:

 ```sh